 - Marsha Warfield as Mason’s brassy, straight-shooting assistant “Royette Tyler.”
 Warfield bulldozes (literally) through her role and her talent at brash is completely wasted because she’s not on screen enough.
 She is best known for her work on TV’s “Night Court” and was also in “Mask.”

 - Golden Globe nominee (not for this one) Brian McNamara plays the ultra-snooty, young Harvard Law grad “Todd Young.”
 McNamara is the best actor cast here, playing the snob to perfection in tone, inflection and dress – and even in mannerism.
+Too bad his effort is wasted.
 McNamara was also in “Short Circuit” and got his nomination for TV’s “The Billionaire Boys Club.”

 In the end, the funniest supporting actor is Oscar nominee (not for this one) Randy Quaid, five years removed from his first role as “Cousin Eddie” in the “Vacation” film franchise (click here for my review of “Christmas Vacation”).
 Quaid plays volcanic attorney “Peter Blunt” well, coming out of the box by telling two Bushwood members that he doesn’t go in for all that legal jazz.
 He tells them, “First, I find out where you live …” See.
 Funny, but Arkush inevitably fumbles the ball that’s offered and wastes the effort.
 Thanks, Allan (insert sarcasm icon here).
 Quaid was very effective in the “The Long Riders” (click here for my review)